The Blissful Nighttime Routines Of 8 (Mostly Well-Rested) R29 Editors

 "I try to get at least 7 hours of sleep a night, but I have a problem of going to bed way too late.
 I've been working on getting to sleep earlier!"

 "My nighttime routine is pretty simple.
 I do my skincare routine, brush my teeth, fill up my biggest glass with water, and get into bed.
-I'll usually watch a couple episodes of a TV show (right now I'm watching Succession and Sex and the City on HBO Max, Love Island on Hulu, and I also started Emily in Paris on Netflix) and then I scroll through TikTok until I feel my eyes get heavy.
-I always wear my silk eye mask from Slip to bed because I like how the weight of it feels on my eyes (and it just feels luxurious, tbh).
+I'll usually watch a couple of episodes of a TV show (right now I'm watching Succession and Sex and the City on HBO Max, Love Island on Hulu, and I also started Emily in Paris on Netflix) and then I scroll through TikTok until I feel my eyes get heavy.
+I always wear my silk eye mask from Slip to bed because I like how the weight of it feels on my eyes (and it just feels luxurious, TBH).
 If I'm struggling to get sleepy, I'll play a sound or a guided meditation on my Hatch Restore."

 Elizabeth Buxton, Senior Affiliate Director